yzwijsen/raspberrypi-lcd-sysinfo/README.md

 That's it!
 You should now see output on your lcd screen. (if not, open the script and make sure the ADDRESS variable is set correctly)

-**Run on startup**
+##Run on startup

-If you want you can set the script to start on boot.
-To do that:
+If you want you can set the script to start automatically on boot.
+The easiest way to do that is by setting up a cronjob:

 * open crontab
 ```bash